Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The fashions that didn’t stick

-Voice interface as chat substitute has stayed confined to concrete cases: hands-free, accessibility, specific mobile environments.
-For everyday desktop use, written chat is still faster and more precise, because the user can review before sending and the agent can format responses voice handles poorly.
-Fluid bidirectional voice is technically possible, but real ergonomics limits it to niches.
+• Voice interface as desktop chat substitute — has stayed confined to concrete cases: hands-free, accessibility, specific mobile environments.
+For everyday desktop use, written chat is still faster and more precise.

-Virtual reality for agent interface never took off outside isolated experiments.
-The reasons are the same that sank the metaverse in general: hardware friction, lack of use case justifying the device, visual fatigue.
-Agents are on flat screens and will keep being on flat screens across the whole predictable horizon.
+• Virtual reality for agent interface — never took off outside isolated experiments.
+The reasons are the same that sank the metaverse: hardware friction, lack of use case justifying the device, visual fatigue.

-The next frontier, where patterns are still to stabilize, is coordination among multiple agents acting on the same task (related to the A2A v1 protocol), reusable long-term memory across sessions, and real-time agent-human collaboration in live documents.
+The next frontier, where patterns are still to stabilize, is coordination among multiple agents acting on the same task, reusable long-term memory across sessions, and real-time agent-human collaboration in live documents.
 There’s room to invent there.
 In the rest, the patterns are already here and the job is applying them carefully and without over-engineering.